morganbarkhurst/PythonProjectDataAnalysis/README.md

 ### Week 4

 Working on the first real program, I heard about integers, float, and order of opperations.
-I learned about mnemonic variables as well and the names of variables that cannot be used.
+I learned about mnemonic variables and my biggest takeaway: the list of words that cannot be used as names of variables.
 Words like 'for' and 'if' and 'in' have other meanings in python, so using them as variables would confuse the computer.